 Wilbrod-Laurier (By-law 307-82)

-Prime Minister Pierre Trudeau tried to protect the Parliamentary Precinct from demolition and inappropriate development.
-The Precinct includes the Parliament Buildings, Lebreton Flats, the Sparks Street Mall and the Dominion Observatory.
+Prime Minister Pierre Trudeau wanted to protect the Parliamentary Precinct from inappropriate development.
+The Precinct includes the Parliament Buildings, Lebreton, the Sparks Street Mall and Dominion Observatory.

 House of Commons Ottawa July 20, 1973 The Hon.
 Jean-Eudes Dube (Minister of Public Works) "...I have today, on behalf of the government, filed a notice of intent to expropriate all the land and buildings in the area bounded by Wellington Street, Elgin Street, Sparks Street and Bank Street.
 The purpose of this expropriation is to protect the environment of Parliament from any development which could adversely affect it, and simultaneously provide the land for an appropriate expansion of Parliamentary facilities and other governmental requirements..."